Humanities and Social Sciences

 1. The Top-Off of an External Fellowship

-Students in the Humanities and Social Sciences who choose the top-off option to supplement their outside award with their GSAS funding may receive GSAS funds up to a maximum of $6,000 above the standard academic year stipend.
-In 2017-18, this maximum combined award will be $34,290.
+Students in the Humanities and Social Sciences who choose the top-off option to supplement their outside award with their GSAS funding will receive GSAS funds up to a maximum of $6,000 above the standard academic year stipend.
+In 2018-19, this maximum combined award will be $35,350.
 Students whose academic year awards exceed this amount may prefer to use option 2, extending a year of GSAS funding, and “bank” their GSAS fellowship for future use.

 Students in the Humanities and Social Sciences who wish to top off an external fellowship should complete the Statement of Understanding form, sign it, have it signed by your departmental administrator, and send it to the GSAS Office of Financial Aid, 107 Low Library, MC 4304, by September 15 (for the fall semester or for the academic year), or by January 16 (for spring-semester-only awards).